 Extension: An extension of a contract may be permitted if it is included in writing and signed by both parties.
 Extensions may be granted for up to twelve months or until completion of the competitive solicitation and award or protest, whichever is longer.
 The extension shall be subject to the same terms and conditions set forth in the initial contract.
 Please see UCF Regulation 7.130 for more information.

 Finance and Accounting (F&A): The Finance and Accounting department (F&A) was the former name for the Division of Finance, which provides financial services to the university, including the collection and recording of revenues, disbursement of funds (invoice payment), fixed asset accountability and control, cash and investment management, student financial services, financial reporting, post-award contract and grant administration, budget management, and tax compliance.
-Procurement Services is now a part of F&A. The PCard, Travel Payables, Vendors Payable, and Financials Support Services departments are housed under F&A.
+Procurement Services is now a part of F&A. The PCard, Travel Payables, Vendors Payable, and Financials Support Services departments are also housed under F&A.

 Formal Quote: A formal quote is a quotation from a supplier on official stationary or fax cover that has been signed by an authorized representative.
 At least three formal quotes must be attached to a requisition between $35,000.01 and $75,000.00.

 Fund Code: A fund code is a five-digit number used to aggregate departments and projects into major units of activities to facilitate the review of financial information in UCF Financials.
 Please see the UCF Financials Chart of Accounts page for more information.
 The Finance & Accounting Home page contains an updated list of departments and projects with their corresponding fund codes.

 Furniture Standards: UCF has office furnishing standards, established by the Florida Department of Financial Services, that should be used when making furniture purchases.
 Please see our Furniture Order Process for more information.